ergoplatform/ergodocs/docs/dev/stack/introduction.md

 Join our [Discord server](https://discord.gg/7kWWQeMCwe) dev-support (and regular [Hackathons](ergohack.md)).
 Alternatively you can search the chats without logging in via [linen.dev/d/ergo](https://www.linen.dev/d/ergo).

-## Introductionary
+## Introductory

-General materials not specific to ErgoScript or a particular section of development are categorised here.
+General materials not specific to ErgoScript or a particular section of development are categorised below.

 ### Overview Articles